catherinedevlin/ipython-sql/doc/user-guide/tables-columns.md

 %sql sqlite://
 ```

-Let's create some sample tables:
+Let's create some sample tables in the default schema:

 ```{code-cell} ipython3
 :tags: [hide-output]